Budget vs. Actual analysis: Create, Update, Present

 Updating the Actual Scenario

 Let’s say we have just received the figures for Sales Volume in February, and we need to update our Budget vs. Actual analysis with them.
 This means we will need to update the Actual scenario and the comparison chart.
-First, let’s get back to the spreadsheet, click the Record Scenario button (make sure the Actual scenario is active) and extend the scenario:
+First, let’s get back to the spreadsheet, switch to Actual scenario and edit the update the value of Sales Volume for February (cell D3).
+That is it!

 Updating the Scenario Comparison Chart and Table